Search String

 3D RPG Games will always be in the shadow of isometric cRPGs.
 Always.

 And by the way, I am not against 3D graphics.
 I am only against its uneccessary employment in genre that don't need it.
-If I was against 3D graphics I wouldn't espouse the virtues of Doom and Quake now, would I.
+If I was against 3D graphics I wouldn't espouse the virtues of Quake now, would I.

 cRPG Blog cRPG Design cRPG Reviews cRPG List